abhidesikan/madras-medley/content/book-reviews/astrophysics.md

 ---
-title: "Astrophysics for People in a Hurry"
+title: "Astrophysics for People in a Hurry by Neil deGrasse Tyson"
 date: 2017-06-22T19:04:45-08:00
 draft: false
 ---